boazbk/tcs/lec_02_representation.md

 :::

 Distinguishing _functions_ from _programs_ (or other ways for computing, including _circuits_ and _machines_) is a crucial theme for this course.
-For this reason, this is often a running theme in questions that I (and many other instructors) assign in homeworks and exams (hint, hint..).
+For this reason, this is often a running theme in questions that I (and many other instructors) assign in homeworks and exams (hint, hint).

 ::: {.remark title="Computation beyond functions (advanced, optional)" #beyonfdunc}